 Analyst positions allow you to dig deep into the data handed to you.
-Whether you’re applying for a position as a program evaluation and risk analyst, a program analyst, operations research analyst or policy analyst, the work you do requires that you look for the tiniest, but most important details.
+Whether you’re applying for a position as a program evaluation and risk analyst, a program analyst, operations research analyst, or a policy analyst, the work you do requires that you look for the tiniest, but most important details.
 You’ll write and submit highly detailed reports that your supervisor will use in determining any changes to be made to tax policy.

-Completed introductory courses should include introduction to accounting 1 and II, introduction to financial accounting, principles of accounting 1 and II, introduction to managerial accounting and principles of financial accounting.
+Completed introductory courses should include introduction to accounting 1 and II, introduction to financial accounting, principles of accounting 1 and II, introduction to managerial accounting, and principles of financial accounting.

 Examples of intermediate accounting include financial accounting, intermediate accounting 1, II and III and introduction to financial reporting.

 Don’t forget about cost accounting courses.
 You should have taken cost accounting, managerial/cost accounting, managerial accounting and principles of managerial accounting.